Conversion Optimization

 Clearly fashion eCommerce brand Missguided optimizes their product detail pages based on a strong first fold:

-✅ Use urgency to get that order in faster—the conditional nudge that promises next day delivery does just that:
+Use urgency to get that order in faster—the conditional nudge that promises next-day delivery does just that.

+They feature specifics that cover a lot of FAQ—both about the product features as well as delivery & returns.
 With delivery rates shown upfront, there’s transparency when it comes to shipping costs: the main reason 48% of US customers abandon their carts.

 Key Takeaway: Offer as much info as you can to resolve customer objections—since space will be a constraint, use microcopy that can further expand into text boxes to show such info.